MATERIAL DONATION GUIDELINES

 Your donations are Tax Deductible

 Per your request, library staff will provide you with a letter of receipt that you may fill out for tax purposes.
 The library staff is not qualified to determine the value of your donation.
 It will be up to you to assign a value for tax purposes.
-Letters of receipt may be obtained at the circulation desk or library branch office.
+Letters of receipt may be obtained at the circulation desk or library office.

 What does the Summit County Library do with donations?